appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ### Troubleshooting

 If you are experiencing difficulties with connecting external libraries, you can refer to the [JavaScript Errors troubleshooting guide](/help-and-support/troubleshooting-guide/js-errors) for assistance or seek help on [Discord](https://discord.com/invite/rBTTVJp).
 You can also ask questions and get support on the [community forum](https://community.appsmith.com/).

-If you are experiencing difficulties with connecting external libraries, you can refer to the [JavaScript Errors troubleshooting guide](help-and-support/troubleshooting-guide/js-errors) for assistance or seek help on [Discord](https://discord.com/invite/rBTTVJp).
-You can also ask questions and get support on the [community forum](https://community.appsmith.com/).